Gordon Strachan

 Strachan became full-time manager of Coventry when the incumbent Ron Atkinson was appointed as director of football.
-After five years as Coventry manager, he was sacked in 2001 after the club was relegated from the top-flight for the first time in 34 years.
+Strachan spent five years as manager of Coventry, but was dismissed in 2001 after the club was relegated from the top-flight for the first time in 34 years.
 He returned to the Premier League as Southampton manager and guided the "Saints" to the 2003 FA Cup final, where they lost 1–0 to Arsenal.
 Strachan resigned from Southampton in 2004 and took a 16-month break from management.
 He returned to Scotland to become manager of Celtic, where he achieved three successive league titles and other domestic cup wins.
 Strachan left Celtic in May 2009 after failing to win a fourth title.
 He then became manager of Middlesbrough in the English Championship, but left the club after an unsuccessful 12 months in the job.
 Strachan then managed the Scotland national team for five years, but was unable to secure qualification for a major tournament.

 Strachan was named as FWA Footballer of the Year for the 1990–91 season while at Leeds.
 He was also named Manager of the Year in Scotland several times by writers and players while at Celtic.
 In 2007, Strachan was inducted into the Scottish Football Hall of Fame.
 He is the father of Craig Strachan and Gavin Strachan and the grandfather of Luke Strachan, all of whom were also footballers.

 Strachan was appointed an Officer of the Order of the British Empire (OBE) in the 1993 New Year Honours for services to association football.